depage/depage-forms/README.md

 -------------

 - PHP 5.3
-- jQuery 1.3.2 (optional, for client side validation)
+- jQuery 1.3.2 (optional, for client side validation and richtext field)

 For more information
 --------------------